Building Soil Structure

 Why is soil structure important and how do microbes achieve this?

-Soil structure is crucial for various reasons, and it plays a fundamental role in supporting plant growth, nutrient cycling, water retention, carbon capture, and overall ecosystem health.
+Soil structure is important for many reasons, and it plays a fundamental role in supporting plant growth, nutrient cycling, water retention, carbon capture, and overall ecosystem health.
 Microbes, including bacteria, fungi, and other microorganisms, significantly contribute to the formation and maintenance of soil structure.
 Here's why soil structure is important and how microbes are involved:

 Importance of Soil Structure: